ashleyidesign/web-authoring-1-fa-17/syllabus.md

 1. [Ebb & Flow](lessons/01-ebb-and-flow.md)
     - Write a summary and illustrate an image for the seminal article “[A Dao of Web Design](https://alistapart.com/article/dao)” by John Allsopp, then as a class, we’ll work together to develop a responsive single-page website with semantic markup, flexible images, and a fluid grid.
 2. [Content First](lessons/02-content-first.md)
-    - Design a modern day type specimen single-page website for a not so modern web safe font, make it “cool” again, and showcase that accessible type, color, and layout is not only *cool*, but a *best practice* for inclusive and responsible web design.
+    - Design a modern-day type specimen single-page website for a not so modern web safe font, make it “cool” again, and showcase that accessible type, color, and layout is not only *cool*, but a *best practice* for inclusive and responsible web design.
 3. [Device Agnostic](lessons/03-device-agnostic.md)
     - Deconstruct a single or series of physical “hold-in-your-hands” printed page(s), heavy on typography and white-space, light on imagery and decoration, and develop a responsive web friendly version for both screen and print.
 4. [Single Serving](lessons/04-single-serving.md)
-    - Design a modern responsive single serving website — a single-page with a single-theme based on self generated content; focusing on type, color, image, and layout; as well as rad (reliable, authentic, and direct) voice and tone, visual design, and user experience.
+    - Design a modern responsive single serving website — a single-page with a single-theme based on self-generated content; focusing on type, color, image, and layout; as well as rad (reliable, authentic, and direct) voice and tone, visual design, and user experience.
 5. Final (TBA)

 ## Software